 KWO developed and implements the Special Education Project because we believe in “Education for All”.
-We identified a gap in the mainstream education and social service systems in our communities and we set up this project to address that need.
+We identified a gap in the mainstream education and social service systems which excluded children with disabilities in our communities and we set up this project to address that need.

 1. Project Goal

 To promote the basic rights of all children and youth living with disabilities in Karen refugee camps and in Karen State by supporting and expanding the care and educational services to those children and youth along with their families, and by strengthening community awareness and acceptance.

 - In the 7 Karen-majority refugee camps on the Thai-Burma border which are Mae Ra Ma Laung, Mae La Oon, Mae La, Umpiem Mai, Nu Po, Htam Hin, Ban Dong Yang

 - In one Internally Displaced Persons camp (IDP camp) which is Ee Tu Hta